360macky/case-studies/site/posts/graphem.md

 An email was sent to the NASA Open MCT community to publish the plugin on the <a href="https://nasa.github.io/openmct/plugins/" target="_blank">Community Plugins</a> section.

 Currently the plugin is not published on the NASA Open MCT Community Plugins section.
 But soon it will be.

+## Challenges

+Many challenges were faced during the development of Graphem.
+Some of them were:

+### Packaging the plugin

+#### Situation

+A plugin in <a href="https://nasa.github.io/openmct/plugins-documentation/" target="_blank">NASA Open MCT</a> is essentially a JavaScript function that it is passed by an `install` function.

+#### Solution

+I started looking for other plugins that were already published and its architecture.
+I adopted the same architecture as the <a href="https://github.com/evenstensberg/yamcs-openmct-plugin">Open MCT YAMCS</a> plugin.
+This plugin uses <a href="https://rollupjs.org/guide/en/" target="_blank">RollUp</a> to package the plugin.

+So I created a new <a href="https://rollupjs.org/guide/en/" target="_blank">RollUp</a> configuration file.
+This file is called `rollup.config.js` and is located in the root of the project.
+Using a CommonJS module, I exported the configuration of the plugin.

 ## License